Home / CoreWeave News: Nvidia Deal, Acquisitions, Earnings, & More

 CoreWeave, a rising name in cloud infrastructure built for AI workloads, continues expanding its presence across the global cloud computing sector.
-In recent CoreWeave news, the company has borrowed a $2 billion high-yield bond that will mature in 2030.
+In recent CoreWeave news, the company has signed a $6.3 billion agreement with Nvidia.

 On May 21, CoreWeave secured $2 billion through the U.S. junk bond market, adding liquidity to its balance sheet and supporting its expanding AI data center operations.